silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_2.0.0.md

  - `silverstripe/translatable` has been replaced by `tractorcow/silverstripe-fluent`
  - `silverstripe/active-directory` has been split into `silverstripe/ldap` (commercially supported) and `silverstripe/saml` (_not_ commercially supported)
  - `undefinedoffset/sortablegridfield` was a dependency of supported modules, which have been updated to use the equivalent functionality provided by `symbiote/silverstripe-gridfieldextensions`.
 If your project makes use of this module, it will need to specifically require it rather than assume its presence (if it does not already).
- - `silverstrpe/dms` has been deprecated and has no upgrade path (however was _not_ part of the CWP installer or basic recipe)
  - `silverstripe/selectupload` is deprecated and is not upgraded for SilverStripe 4
- - `silverstripe/secure-assets` has been replaced by SilverStripe core functionality
+ - `silverstripe/secureassets` has been replaced by SilverStripe core functionality
  - `silverstripe/versionedfiles` has been replaced by SilverStripe core functionality

+The following optional CWP modules are yet to be upgraded for CWP 2.0 compatibility:
+ - `silverstripe/realme`
+ - `silverstripe/textextraction`

 ## Notable changes